 Traversing along the north side of the creek the road crosses the run out of three large slide paths, then the ruby creek ravine.
 Beyond the ravine the trees begin to open up and eventually you come to a large treeless area.
 This is the run out of several large south facing avalanche paths off the eastern shoulder of Lookout peak which cross the road.

 During higher danger periods and when the road is completely obscured by snow it is better to drop to the valley bottom at this point, and follow the creek up stream towards Ophir pass.
 After the creek forks the drainage becomes a deep ravine.
-Stay out of this obvious terrain trap on gentle benches just to the east/ northeast of the creek to the first switchback in the road.
+Stay out of this obvious terrain trap on gentle benches just to the east/ northeast of the creek (climbers right) to the first switchback in the road.

 Otherwise continue up the Ophir pass rd. cut traversing south facing slopes.
 You will encounter two gullies crossing the road before the road reaches the first switchback.
 Treat these cross loaded gullies with caution.
 Just before the first switchback, look up hill and you will see the hut.
 After reaching the first switch back, abandon the main road for a two track road paralleling the creek towards the pass (straight uphill on the right side of the creek).
 The route winds uphill through open trees to the meadow mentioned in the final approach described above.